openforcefield/openff-bespokefit/docs/getting-started/installation.md

 #### TorchANI

-[TorchANI] is a pytorch implementation of the ANI neural network potentials from the Roitberg group that can be used as a much faster surrogate when generating QC reference data (see [](quick_start_chapter) for more details):
+[TorchANI] is a PyTorch implementation of the ANI neural network potentials from the Roitberg group that can be used as a much faster surrogate when generating QC reference data:

 ```shell
 conda install -c conda-forge torchani